Course Faculty: Ianessa A. Humbert, PhD, Phoebe Macrae, PhD, and Catriona M. Steele, PhD

 Ianessa A. Humbert, PhD, CCC-SLP, is an Assistant Professor in the Department of Physical Medicine and Rehabilitation at Johns Hopkins University in Baltimore, MD.
 She is an accomplished researcher, having studied the effects of electrical stimulation on hyo-laryngeal movement in healthy and dysphagic adults.
-Dr. Humbert's current research focuses on swallowing neurophysiology and on Alzheimer's disease.
+Dr. Humbert's current research focuses on swallowing neurophysiology and Alzheimer's disease.

-Financial — Ianessa Humbert is author of online CE courses sponsored by Northern Speech Services; receives royalty payments.
+Financial — Ianessa Humbert is an author of online CE courses sponsored by Northern Speech Services; receives royalty payments.

 Financial — Ianessa Humbert is an inventor for Passy Muir, Inc; holds a patent on equipment.